 In the 15th century, during the Inca empire, llamas and alpacas were of massive importance as a wool and meat source, as well as work animals.

-Today, there are around 3 million of them living on the south american continent, most being found in the high altitudes of the Andes.
+Today, there are around 3 million Llamas, Alpacas, Guanacos and Vicunas living on the South American continent, mostly in the high altitudes of the Andes.
 Due to their good-natured and gentle character, llamas are also used as therapy animals.

 Last but not least, tips for your safety around them: